 In complaint procedures, the NBS adopts decisions whereby it orders elimination of irregularities and/or imposes fines on banks or other financial service providers found not to have complied with certain provisions of the law governing the protection of financial service consumers.
-Before adopting decision, the NBS prepares findings about established irregularities based on which banks or other financial service providers eliminate the irregularities, most often, during the complaint procedure itself.
-Also, if minor irregularities are established during the complaint procedure, the NBS issues information for the service provider ordering them to eliminate those irregularities.
+Before adopting a decision, the NBS prepares findings about established irregularities based on which banks or other financial service providers most often promptly eliminate the irregularities during the complaint procedure itself.
+Also, if minor irregularities are established during the complaint procedure, the NBS issues a notification to the service provider ordering them to eliminate those irregularities.

-Furthermore, on-site and off-site bank supervision aimed at consumer protection, provide for prompt elimination of established system irregularities by banks, frequently leading to specific material benefits for a significant number of consumers and long-term improvement of their position.
-Though complaint procedures establish/eliminate irregularities for individual consumers, supervision procedures have an even greater impact in terms of collective protection.
+Furthermore, on-site and off-site bank supervision aimed at consumer protection provides for prompt elimination of established systemic irregularities by banks, frequently leading to specific material benefits for a significant number of consumers and long-term improvement of their position.
+While complaint procedures establish/eliminate irregularities for individual consumers, supervision procedures have a much greater impact since they require that irregularities be eliminated in respect of all consumers to which they refer.

-To illustrate the effects, we would like to point out that in the observed period, January-September 2023, the NBS complaint and mediation procedures generated a direct financial effect for consumers in the amount of around RSD 24 mn, while supervision procedures in banks generated a financial effect for consumers in the amount of over RSD 317 mn.
-However, one should bear in mind that the financial effect cannot be calculated in all cases and that NBS measures act preventatively.
+To illustrate the effects, we would like to point out that in the observed period, January-December 2023, the NBS bank supervision procedures generated a financial effect of over RSD 2.57 bn for consumers.
+Additionally, based on the NBS's activities in prior years, many loan users opting for early repayment achieved some reduction of the outstanding debt, which based on data and estimates measured around EUR 5 mn annually.
+This amount could have been even higher due to the increase in the amounts of early loan repayments.
+Complaint and mediation procedures generated a direct financial effect of around RSD 29.8 mn for consumers.
+It should, however, be noted that the financial effect cannot be calculated in all cases and that the NBS's measures act preventatively.